User Tools

 simulation1.jpg Members discuss simulated plants

-Hayter studies the consequences of developmental and behavioral regulation of phenological processes using simulation.
+Hayter studied the consequences of developmental and behavioral regulation of phenological processes using simulation.
 Observational research is ongoing in pest and vector systems, and simulations of individual organisms' environmental experience are used in conjunction to learn about how experience is structured.
 Long-term goals of this work are to improve phenological predictions that are driven by environmental data.

 Many plant pathology and entomology applications depend on samples' representing system status.
 Simulation is being used to study how environmental variation and organismal behavior can affect what an individual engaged in sampling will encounter in the field, and how interpretation of samples can be enhanced with covariates and metadata.